Ulrich Matthes

-Ulrich Matthes (born 9 May 1959) is a German actor, possibly best-known for having played Joseph Goebbels in the 2004 film Downfall.
+Ulrich Matthes (born 9 May 1959) is a German actor.
+He is best known for having played Joseph Goebbels in the 2004 film Downfall.

 Life and work

 Matthes was born in West Berlin and educated at the Evangelisches Gymnasium zum Grauen Kloster.
 He studied acting in the early 1980s in Berlin under Else Bongers.
 In the 2004 movie Downfall he plays Joseph Goebbels.
 In the 2004 movie The Ninth Day, he plays Fr.
 Henri Kremer, a Catholic priest imprisoned at Dachau.
 He is also the standard German voice for Kenneth Branagh along with Martin Umbach.

-In February 2021, Matthes came out as gay.
+In 2019, Matthes served on the jury that chose Pauline Curnier Jardin as winner of the Preis der Nationalgalerie.